Collection Development Manual

 3. Remote hosting (cloud) options for online resources are preferred over local hosting at QUT due to the benefits of efficiency and timely access to information.

 4. The Library avoids duplication of resources except in the case of high-use materials (textbooks).
+Consideration may be given where a client has a demonstrated need for a particular format, the provision of which would cause duplication.

 5. To maximise return on investment and to ensure that collections can be shared by all, School-based libraries are not supported.

-6. Where the collection does not meet the needs of clients the Library offers document delivery services.
+6. Where the collection does not meet the needs of clients, the Library offers document delivery services.

 7. The Library regularly evaluates the collection, carrying out stocktake and deselection programs to ensure that its information resources continue to meet the University's current learning, teaching, and research requirements.